ucsrl/ucsrl.github.io/essays/20120712-why-interpreters.md

 function/method it encounters, i.e., the code is never interpreted.
 Consequently, this strategy requires more memory, as it generates native machine code for all functions directly.
-It would be interesting to give figures, unfortunately, I do not have any.
+It would be interesting to give figures; unfortunately, I do not have any.

-Summing up, I hope this essay dispenses the usual argument that interpreters are just slow and using a dynamic compilation subsystem is always better.
+Summing up, I hope this essay dispenses the usual argument that interpreters are just slow and using a dynamic compilation subsystem is *always* better (i.e., unconditionally).
 There is indeed a sweet-spot for interpreters on the performance/price curve and interpretation frequently offers the following benefits:
 - ease of implementation, proportional maintenance costs,